Aminsn/Aminsn/README.md

 ## 💻 Technical Jazz

 Python and R are the languages I speak when I'm talking to data.
-Python to me is like the superhero of the programming world, always ready to jump in and save the day.
+Python to me is like the superhero of the Data Science world, always ready to jump in and save the day.
 And R, well, that's the sidekick that you never knew you needed but can't live without.

 ## 🤝 Let's Make Some Data Magic Together